Why do I need to submit financial documents?

 - The funding you demonstrate must be sufficient to meet the costs of attending Cleveland State University as specified

-For questions about transfer I-20s please contact email@example.com.
+For questions about new or immigration transfer Form I-20s please contact email@example.com.